patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 to my desk, I rather use a stable ethernet connection.

 I already tried out OpenBSD once on that computer, and didn't have any issues getting it to run.
-So FreeBSD having access to the same code base under the BSD license is likely to suppport this hardware as well.
+So FreeBSD having access to the same code base under a compatible license is likely to suppport this hardware as well.
 Let's just try it out!

 # Preparations